github/docs/content/actions/learn-github-actions/understanding-github-actions.md

    ```
 1. Commit these changes and push them to your {% data variables.product.prodname_dotcom %} repository.

 Your new {% data variables.product.prodname_actions %} workflow file is now installed in your repository and will run automatically each time someone pushes a change to the repository.
-For details about a job's execution history, see "[Viewing the workflow's activity](/actions/learn-github-actions/introduction-to-github-actions#viewing-the-jobs-activity)."
+For details about a workflow's execution history, see "[Viewing the workflow's activity](/actions/learn-github-actions/introduction-to-github-actions#viewing-the-workflows-activity)."

 ## Understanding the workflow file